 Students with Disabilities

-ACCUPLACER assessments are computer-adaptive.
-Questions are selected based on your skill level; in other words, your response to one question determines the difficulty level of the following question.
-You are encouraged to give each question as much thought as you wish before selecting your final answer.
+ACCUPLACER uses the latest computer-adaptive technology.
+Questions are presented based on your individual skill level.
+Your response to each question drives the difficulty level of the next question.
+It’s important to give each question as much thought as you can before selecting your answer.

 The Reading Comprehension test, comprised of 20 questions, measures your ability to understand what you read, to identify main ideas and to make inferences.
 You need to distinguish between direct statements and secondary or supporting ideas.